DanielButler1/AI-Stats/packages/sdk-go/gen/docs/GatewayModel.md

 `func (o *GatewayModel) UnsetReleaseDate()`

 UnsetReleaseDate ensures that no value is present for ReleaseDate, not even an explicit nil
-### GetAnnouncementDate

-`func (o *GatewayModel) GetAnnouncementDate() string`

-GetAnnouncementDate returns the AnnouncementDate field if non-nil, zero value otherwise.

-### GetAnnouncementDateOk

-`func (o *GatewayModel) GetAnnouncementDateOk() (*string, bool)`

-GetAnnouncementDateOk returns a tuple with the AnnouncementDate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAnnouncementDate

-`func (o *GatewayModel) SetAnnouncementDate(v string)`

-SetAnnouncementDate sets AnnouncementDate field to given value.

-### SetAnnouncementDateNil

-`func (o *GatewayModel) SetAnnouncementDateNil(b bool)`

- SetAnnouncementDateNil sets the value for AnnouncementDate to be an explicit nil

-### UnsetAnnouncementDate
-`func (o *GatewayModel) UnsetAnnouncementDate()`

-UnsetAnnouncementDate ensures that no value is present for AnnouncementDate, not even an explicit nil
 ### GetStatus

 `func (o *GatewayModel) GetStatus() string`